darwinjob/openshift-jee-sample/README.md

-Openseadragon demo viewer for openshift enviiroment
+Openseadragon demo viewer for openshift environment
 ====================

 A sample Openseadragon viewer to be deployed on openshift environments.
 The DeepZoom pyramid is located in webapp folder.